 The passenger arrival card is an individual form that has to be submitted individually by all non-citizens, including children.
 In it, you will answer questions about who you are, what the purpose of your travel is, how long you intend to stay in the country, and what you are bringing with you.
 You do not need to declare personal items, such as clothing, jewelry, footwear, or toiletries, but all other goods need to be identified in this document (which is covered further in this article).
 Failing to identify any goods, may result in you being fined or prosecuted.

-The good news is, you do not need to look for or print out this document yourself.
-It will be handed out by the crew on your ship or plane to New Zealand for you to fill it out during your trip.
+This should be handed out by the crew on your ship or plane to New Zealand for you to fill it out during your trip.
 However, you can familiarize yourself with the form beforehand if you wish.

-The passenger arrival card seeks to speed up the process of arriving in the country, but if you are shipping your belongings to New Zealand, you still need Customs clearance for all your goods.
+If you are shipping your belongings to New Zealand, you still need Customs clearance for all your goods.
 You will need the following documents: